zigwart/PIP-Arduino-Web-Browser/README.md

  just doesn't seem to like dripping data to an Arduino much.
 Over 1KB/sec download speed can be cosidered 'good'.

+ Occationally when the browser crashes during a render, the HOME.HTM can get corrupted.
+Just copy the file in the enclosing folder back onto the SD card.

  Due to poor Ethernet and SD card interaction on the SPI bus, the cace file on the SD card is held open as long as possible and only closed and re-opened during HTML download and parsing.
 That seems to make things ore reliable.